 Donor Advised Fund

-Donors inform the Foundation each year which organizations should receive the income from their invested funds.
+Donors advise the Foundation each year which organizations should receive the grant distribution.
 A minimum level of donation is required.

 Agency Endowment Funds